Click here for a briefer version of the tale and its interpretation

 You see this in marriage.
 At first a marriage rests on mutual projection.
 Later, if it is to survive, a marriage demands feeling relatedness.

-The serpent in the garden is phallic, like Rona's teeth.
-The serpent is the Great Mother’s yang which begins the action.
+The serpent in the garden was phallic, like Rona's teeth.
+The serpent was the Great Mother’s yang which began the action.

 Rona and No'a